Restaurant owners, residents relieved as outer Capitol fence comes down

 “This is the first time we’ve been able to see this view,” said Greg Thomas, who with his wife, Sharon, had been traveling regularly from Linden, Va., to support Pete’s for the past couple months while business was rough.

-In Capitol Hill, business owners and residents alike said the removal of some of the Capitol fencing has finally allowed the neighborhood to inch back toward a sense of normalcy after weeks in the shadow of a militarized zone.
+Capitol Hill business owners and residents alike said the removal of some of the Capitol fencing has finally allowed the neighborhood to inch back toward a sense of normalcy after weeks in the shadow of a militarized zone.

 On Wednesday morning, Capitol Police said all of the outer-perimeter fencing surrounding the Capitol complex had been removed.
 Independence and Constitution avenues were open to traffic again, and restaurant owners said business had finally started to pick up.